ROCm/rocALUTION/docs/design/design.rst

 ================================
 The rocALUTION library is split into three major parts:

-- The `src/base/` directory contains all source code that is built on top of the :cpp:class:`rocalution::BaseRocalution` object as well as the backend structure.
+- The `src/base/` directory contains all source code that is built on top of the :cpp:class:`BaseRocalution <rocalution::BaseRocalution>` object as well as the backend structure.
 - `src/solvers/` contains all solvers, preconditioners and its control classes.
 - In `src/utils/` memory (de)allocation, logging, communication, timing and math helper functions are placed.